ayushbatra/ayushbatra.github.io/_posts/2023-01-03-multiarmedbandits.md

 |MultiLayer_active_arm_elimination|0.65429|0.12936|0.52493|
 ##### Stochastic bandits with finite corruption:
 Let's simulate the case, where the rewards are drawn from an i.i.d. assumption, but an adversary can inject a finite amount of adversarial noise in order to increase the regret of the algorithm.
-There can be many strategies for the adversary, but we are using a strategy that whenever the algorithm has greater than $$1/K$$ probabilty of choosing the best arm, it reduces its reward by 5 and increases reward of all other arms by 5.
+There can be many strategies for the adversary, but we are using a strategy that whenever the algorithm has greater than $$1/K$$ probability of choosing the best arm, it reduces its reward by 5 and increases the reward of all other arms by 5.
 The simulation code is as follows:
 ```python
 def simulate_stochastic_bandits_with_finite_corruption(k,T,mean_rewards,corruption_limit,solver):